 First Grade Fry Sight Words

-These 1000 Fry sight words can privy kids to almost 90% of the words that they would come across in their books, articles, websites and newspapers.
+These 100 Fry sight words can privy kids to almost 90% of the words that they would come across in their books, articles, websites and newspapers.
 To teach first grade sight words for kids, you can explore first grade sight word list mentioned below,

 First Grade Sentences with Sight Words

 Here are a few sentences framed using sight words up to first grade:

 - I want to play again.